zhangjiangen11/voronoishatter/README.md

 * **Stick to triplanar materials on the inner faces** - The UV maps aren't calculated for the inner shard faces, so it's best to use triplanar materials for the inner faces.
 The UVs from the outer meshes are transferred properly.

 # Changelog
+## v0.2-pre (next)
+* Rendering the samples in the UI is faster.
+Some slight performance gains from disabling signals on generated meshes.

 ## v0.0.1
-First version of the tool.
+* First version of the tool.
 Yay!